CampaignLabSpicy/twitter-followers-api/README.md

 ### Redis (Optional)

-Enable Redis by setting the `REDIS_SERVER_URL` environment variable, typically in `.env`.
+Enable Redis by setting the `REDIS_URL` environment variable, typically in `.env`.

 #### Remote Server

 Get the credentials from Heroku.
-Make sure to amend the remote `REDIS_SERVER_URL` to use the development database, which is number `0` &mdash; **i.e. DELETE the `/1` from the end of the url**.
+Make sure to amend the remote `REDIS_URL` to use the development database, which is number `0` &mdash; **i.e. DELETE the `/1` from the end of the url**.

 #### Local Server (Optional)